Sabah Adventure

 LOCAL DRESS

 Malaysia is a liberal Muslim country, and many Malaysian women do not wear headscarves.
-However, Malaysia is very conservative compared to standards you may be accustomed to at home, and you should dress accordingly.
-As a general guideline, shoulders, cleavage, and knees should be covered when travelling in Borneo except on the beach.
+However, Malaysia may be conservative compared to standards you may be accustomed to at home, and you should dress accordingly.
+As a general guideline, shoulders, cleavage and knees should be covered when travelling in Borneo except on the beach.
 Wearing skimpy clothing is considered disrespectful to local culture in many of the small local communities we visit.

 ESSENTIALS